 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.

 Amazon is the easiest place for most of us to buy tea, but they have a very limited selection of Dancong teas.
-Most are not very good, but there are a few gems.
+Most are not very good, but there are a few standouts.

-Easily the best is the Honey Orchid Phoenix Dan Cong Oolong Tea from Valley of Tea.
+Easily the best is the Organic Phoenix Dan Cong Oolong Tea from Yan Hou Tang.
 As expected, it is not as good as any of the teas below from real tea shops, but it also costs a lot less.